sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

    - Username: **azureuser (4)**
    - Password: **Password@..!!(5)**
    - Confirm Password: **Password@..!!
 (6)**
-   - Ensure the checkbox towards the end is checked whcih states that you have an eliglible Windows 10/11 License.
+   - Ensure the checkbox towards the end is checked which states that you have an eligible Windows 10/11 License.

       ![](./media/sc-300-lab16-1.png)